Gestures and traditions: Irene Di Liberto tells us about the importance of hand gestures for the Sicilians.

 Examples of Sicilian hand gestures can be found in Pirandello‘s “La patente”: horns, various spells, touches under the belt are the background to this novel.

 Sciascia said that “the whole of Sicily is a fantastic dimension.
 How can you live without imagination?”
 In the same way, how to imagine the Sicilians lacking their hand gestures, delusions, their way of expressing themselves, without which it is impossible to glimpse their vices, virtues and passions.

-Did you like the article on Sicilian hand gestures by Irene Di Liberto?
+Did you like the article on Italian gestures by Irene Di Liberto?